allyourbankarebelongtous/pleb-vpn/README.md

 both).
 Pleb-VPN configures the node such that if the VPS goes offline you will not accidentally release your home IP (called a killswitch).

-Pleb-VPN also provides ease Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your
+Pleb-VPN also provides easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your